 Having attended last years event it felt very much business as usual.
 With our press passes around our necks and cameras targeting whatever drew our eye we’d like to think we were playing it pretty cool, nothing we haven’t seen before.
 That was until a certain theme caught our ear.
 The mistakable Game of Thrones theme.
 Then we saw it.
 The Iron Throne.
 Dammit, they’d got us.

 Despite all the headline guests it was a prop that thrilled us the most.
-Plenty of others too as hundreds of people took up the chance to have their photo taken upon the throne that has captivated so many millions of people.
+Plenty of others too as hundreds of people and even a car shipping extraordinaire or two took up the chance to have their photo taken upon the throne that has captivated so many millions of people.
 Just as we had reacted to seeing the throne elsewhere attendees of a more experienced ilk were reacting just the same at the sight of the two of the most recognisable cars of the 1970’s.
 It was fascinating to watch people turn a corner to discover a prop they recognised and may have even loved at one point or another.

 The majority of the Comic Con set up consists of the marketplace.
 Rows upon rows of stalls and vendors, from big name brands to independent Etsy sellers all fighting for each and every sale.
 Not that there was any shortage of them.
 We’d wager pretty much everyone who entered the room over the course of two days left with something.
 Even we treated ourselves to a couple of custom cupcakes.